SelfCF: A Simple Framework for Self-supervised Collaborative Filtering: Experiments

 \subsection{Hyper-parameters Settings.}

 Same as other work~\cite{chen2020revisiting,he2020lightgcn}, we fix the embedding size of both users and items to 64 for all models, initialize the embedding parameters with the Xavier method~\cite{glorot2010understanding}, and use Adam~\cite{kingma2015adam} as the optimizer.
-For a fair comparison, we carefully tune the parameters of each model.
-To be specific, a grid search is conducted to confirm the optimal settings, the number of layers is searched in \{1, 2, 3, 4\}, and the coefficients $\lambda$ of $L_2$ regularization term is tuned in \{$1e^{-2}, 1e^{-3}, 1e^{-4}, 1e^{-5}$\} for all baselines.
-For converge consideration, the early stopping and total epochs are fixed at 50 and 1000, respectively.
-To perform ablation studies on our proposed framework, we compare three variants of S{ ELF}CF based on the proposed three output perturbation techniques, namely: S{ ELF}CF$_{\textrm{{ (he)}}}$, S{ ELF}CF$_{\textrm{{ (ed)}}}$ and S{ ELF}CF$_{\textrm{{ (ep)}}}$, respectively.
-Specifically, S{ ELF}CF$_{\textrm{{ (he)}}}$ is built with historical embedding perturbation, S{ ELF}CF$_{\textrm{{ (ed)}}}$ is with embedding dropout and S{ ELF}CF$_{\textrm{{ (ep)}}}$ is with edge pruning.
-The search space for the nodes dropout and the ratio of edges pruned both tuned in $\{0.05, 0.1, 0.15, 0.2\}$.
-The momentum $\tau$ in historical embedding is tuned from 0.1 to 0.9 with a step of 0.1.
-We implement our model in PyTorch~\footnote{https://pytorch.org/} at: https://github.com/enoche/SelfCF.
+For a fair comparison, we carefully tune the parameters of each model following their published papers.
+For our proposed frameworks, we perform grid search across all datasets to conform the optimal settings.
+We summarize the settings in Table~\ref{tab:selfcf_hyper}.
+We penalize the predictor with $L_1$ regularization when BPR is encapsulated, otherwise, we use $L_2$ regularization.
+The reason is that BPR learns the embeddings of users and items without leveraging graph structure and opts to over-fitting.
+We add $L_1$ regularization to learn a sparsified predictor.
+For convergence consideration, the early stopping and total epochs are fixed at 50 and 1000, respectively.
+Following~\cite{wang2019neural}, we use Recall@20 on validation data as the training stopping indicator.
+We implement our model on top of Recbole~\cite{zhao2021recbole} at: https://github.com/enoche/SelfCF.